Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 > **Note:** Find the Organization UUID in the Contrast interface by impersonating the appropriate organization, and then going to **Organization Settings > Organization tab > General Information section**.

-##### Authentication
+##### Authentication methods

-For users who have [HTTP Header](installation-setupauth.html#http-proxy), [LDAP authentication](installation-setupauth.html) or [AD](installation-setupauth.html#ad) authentication configured, you must use the field heading **Username** instead of **Email** in the spreadsheet.
+For users who have [HTTP Header](installation-setupauth.html#http-proxy), [LDAP](installation-setupauth.html#ldap) or [AD](installation-setupauth.html#ad) authentication configured, you must use the field heading **Username** instead of **Email** in the spreadsheet.
 The username values entered in the spreadsheet and the authentication configuration must match exactly.

 ##### Templates

-Download **CSV templates** by hovering over the upload icon and clicking on the link, or by clicking the links below.
+Download **CSV templates** directly from the Contrast interface by hovering over the upload icon and clicking the link in the tooltip, or by clicking the links below.

 * [Database or SSO authentication](assets/attachments/user_upload/Contrast-user-upload-template-superadmin-email.csv)
 * [HTTP Header, LDAP or AD authentication](assets/attachments/user_upload/Contrast-user-upload-template-superadmin-username.csv)